Before reading on, you might be interested in these related articles:

 How to Get to Changdeokgung Palace

 Subway – Anguk Station (Line 3), Exit 3.
 Walk straight from the exit (towards east) for about 5-min to arrive at the palace entrance.
 (Google Map)

 Hongdae is the epic center of Seoul’s vibrant and youthful shopping and nightlife district.
 Many of Seoul’s idiosyncratic clubs that draw the younger set are clustered in the area.

 With the prestigious Hongik University nearby, the area attracts bountiful students and visitors alike to shop, dine & club.
 There are plenty clothing stalls and vintage shops can be found along the main passageway, Eo Ulmadang-gil.

-By Subway – Hongik University Station Line 2 – Exit 9
+By Subway – Hongik University Station Line 2 – Exit 9 (Google Map)

 Hongdae Trickeye Museum